briggstwitchell/PlantVillage_CNNs/README.md

 ## Precision farming

-According to a [study](./articles/finger-et-al-2019-precision-farming-at-the-nexus-of-agricultural-production-and-the-environment.pdf) by Annual Review of Resource Economics, "[t]echnological developments related to the digitalization of the agricultural sector are currently complemented by advances in data processing and robotics."
+According to a [study](./articles/finger-et-al-2019-precision-farming-at-the-nexus-of-agricultural-production-and-the-environment.pdf) by Annual Review of Resource Economics, "[t]echnological developments related to the digitalization of the agricultural sector are currently complemented by advances in data processing and robotics".
 Thus, there is an opportunity to apply the availability of data and computing power to improve crop yields.

 Hughes and Salathé find: **"Currently, infectious diseases reduce the potential yield by an average of 40% with many farmers in the developing world experiencing yield losses as high as 100%."** Plant disease and yield reliability are closely linked to climate factors, so climate will likely only exacerbate this issue.